Henrietta A. Bingham: Vermont

 After having completed the full course of study at the school in South Woodstock, she became its preceptress.
 During these terms, however, she began to feel that her line of duty did not lie in this direction.
 She had imbibed such a strong love for purely literary work that she determined to make that her occupation.

 Massachusetts

-Accordingly, in the Fall of 1862 she set out for Boston, determined to spend the following Winter there in some sort of literary occupation.
-She soon found employment in the Universalist Publishing House for a part of her time, and occupied the remainder in study.
-That Winter she was wont to consider the most profitable of her early life, because it gave to her the best opportunities.
+In the fall of 1862 she set out for Boston, determined to spend the following winter there in a literary occupation.
+She soon found employment in the Universalist Publishing House for a part of her time, and occupied the remainder with study.
 She embraced every occasion that came within her means to hear lectures, concerts, readings, and to attend gatherings of every type.
-She was very kindly received into Boston society.
+She was kindly received into Boston society.

 Ohio

 In Spring 1863, she received news from her half-sister, Mrs. Rosalie Hall, then living in Ohio, that her family was sick and needed her assistance.
 Upon reaching the sister's home, she found two of her four children very sick with typhoid fever, and their father in the Army of Tennessee, fighting battles during the American Civil War.
 Before the children had passed beyond the danger-point of their sickness, their mother became ill.
 Bingham, with the aid of neighbors and friends, nursed them to health.
 When Rosalie was convalescent, Binham was stricken with typhoid fever herself.
 Her illness was long and painful, her recovery was very slow, and her health was broken, never after becoming the strong and healthy woman that she was before.